 Requirement 3: Incentive to choose the highest-value option.
 Even if people have multiple options and are able to easily tell which is the highest-value option, they will not choose that highest-value option without the right incentives.
 This applies to both their insurance plan selection and their care providers selection.
 Consider this example about choosing the highest-value care provider: suppose a patient has the choice to have a procedure at a nearby world-renowned hospital (95% success rate, $80,000) or the local community hospital (92% success rate, $40,000).
 Further suppose that this patient will pay $10,000 out of pocket (their annual out-of-pocket max) regardless of which hospital they choose.
 Which will they choose?
 An additional 3% chance of success for an extra $40,000 seems steep, but since they’re not paying the difference, most people would go for the world-renowned hospital regardless of the difference.
-Extracting the principle from this example, people need to pay more when they choose a higher-priced provider; this doesn’t necessarily mean they always need to pay the complete difference between the two, but they at least need to pay some more.
+Extracting the principle from this example, people need to pay more when they choose a higher-priced provider (or less when they choose a lower-priced provider); this doesn’t necessarily mean they always need to pay the complete difference between the two, but they at least need to pay some of that difference.
 Same goes for the quality aspect of value.
 If someone other than the patient (say, the insurance company) is choosing where the patient will receive care, they generally care a lot more about the price than about the quality differences between the options since they aren’t the one who bears the consequences of going to a lower-quality option.
 So, in summary, regardless of whether the discussion is about choosing providers or choosing insurance plans, the individual making purchase decisions needs to bear the price and quality consequences of the decision.

 By now it should be clear that if any of these three criteria are not fulfilled, market share will not flow to the highest-value options, and the whole incentive scheme we are creating falls apart.

 There are, you may have figured, many many barriers to these things working in current healthcare systems, some of which would be present even in our optimal healthcare system we are building.
-But that’s the topic of part 6.
+But that’s the topic of Part 6.